Custom Solution Development

 Salesforce platform builds

 Enterprise Salesforce orgs treated as products.
-Custom objects, flows, Apex, LWC, Data Cloud as the operational anchor for the 500–5,000 people who log in every day.
+Custom objects, flows, Apex, LWC, Data 360 as the operational anchor for the 500–5,000 people who log in every day.
 Greenfield builds, classic-to-Lightning rebuilds, monolith decomposition, and consultant-pile cleanup, sequenced so the org keeps shipping while we rebuild underneath it.
 Specialist-led work sits under Salesforce Solutions.

 Internal platforms on hyperscalers